6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 About Japan Durga Puja

-Everyone gathers during this festival to pray for their well-being to the supreme mother goddess and appreciate the craftsmanship and culture of the society.
+Everyone gathers during this festival to pray for their well-being to the supreme mother goddess and to appreciate the craftsmanship and culture of the society.

 Read Different Types of Tourism